SPFL finalises new broadcasting deal with Sky

 Sky will also show Scottish women's domestic games from this season.

-The current arrangement with Sky runs until the end of season 2024-25 and SPFL CEO says the new contract is "a very significant financial and promotional deal".
+The current arrangement with Sky runs until the end of season 2024-25 and SPFL CEO Neil Doncaster says the new contract is "a very significant financial and promotional deal".

 - Premiership clubs approve proposed £150m TV deal